actix/book/actix/src/sec-7-stream.md

 # Streams

-Actix allows the handling of Tokio Streams to act as a source of events or messages to actors.
-This is commonly used with networking servers and clients, for communication over TCP, UDP and UnixSockets.
+Actix allows the handling of Streams to act as a source of events or messages to actors.
+This is commonly used with networking servers and clients, for communication over TCP, UDP and UnixSockets, but can also be used as an abstraction allowing handling of future messages.

 At it's core, Actix when using streams provides a mechanism for taking whole message frames from a stream, and converting these to messages which